 When the farm that Henry lived on was sold in 1873 it was said, “This farm is well improved and under good fencing.
 It has upon it a good substantial Dwelling House.
 A Large Barn, Corn Crib, Wagon Shed, and many other buildings.
 There is also a fine orchard, and a variety of fruit trees upon this farm, as well as good Timber and never failing water.“

-Daniel Reel took over the 90 plus-acre parcel north of the family homestead, leaving the oldest brother, Samuel Reel at the farm just outside of town.
-Daniel married Ann Maria Banford a few months before his father died in 1844.
+Samuel Reel took over the 90 plus-acre parcel north of the family homestead, leaving the oldest brother, David Reel at the farm just outside of town.
+David married Ann Maria Banford a few months before his father died in 1844.
 Together they would have eight children, but two would die before they reached the age of two.
 Ann Maria died in early 1859 and there is no indication that David ever remarried.
-David’s farm seemed to be a bit more elaborate, When the property was sold in 1879, the advertisement listed a stone house with a basement with four rooms and a kitchen below and the summer kitchen annexed into the house.
+Samuel’s farm seemed to be a bit more elaborate, When the property was sold in 1879, the advertisement listed a stone house with a basement with four rooms and a kitchen below and the summer kitchen annexed into the house.
 The farm also include a smoke house, root cellar, a blacksmith shop, a stable, a small tenant house, a hog pen and a new corn crib.

 Samuel Reel married his first wife Maria Loshbaugh in 1840.
 Maria and Samuel had no children before Maria died in 1857.
 Soon after her death, Samuel married Cerusha Ann Price, who was thirty years younger.
 Their first child was born a year later but they did not have any more children until the later 1860’s and into the 1870’s.
-It is reasonable to assume that Samuel’s farm was well established much like David’s property but no record of an estate sale can be found.
+It is reasonable to assume that David’s farm was well established much like Samuel’s property but no record of an estate sale can be found.

 As for Nancy Reel, she married Adam Michael in 1817.
 The following year Adam purchased a house in Sharpsburg at the corner of what is today East Main Street and North Church Street.
 It is said that Adam was a wagonmaker and had a shop by the house.
 Nancy and Michael had six children, three boys and three girls.
 Their one daughter, Ann Sophia died at the age of 16 in 1840.